isaracorp/Toolkit-Artifacts/README.md

   authenticated data.
 * ChaCha20 - `anne-of-green-gables.epub` encrypted using `chacha20.key`, the
   `chacha20.nonce`, and starting an initial counter of 0.
+* Dilithium, HSS, Kyber, Rainbow, XMSS - `anne-of-green-gables.epub` used as the message.
-* HSS keys were all generated using the BDS tree strategy (called the "Memory Constrained" strategy since Toolkit 2.0.
+* HSS and XMSS keys were all generated using the BDS tree strategy (called the "Memory Constrained" strategy since Toolkit 2.0).
+* Poly1305 - `anne-of-green-gables.ebub` used as the message.

+The Diffie-Hellman-like algorithms (FrodoDH, LUKE, NewHopeDH, and SIDH) and key encapsulation mechanisms (Frodo KEM, McEliece QC-MDPC, NTRUPrime, and SIKE) don't require additional inputs.

 ## Known Issues